 If however, you’re like us, and prefer a less painful method, then you’ll use an ice machine.
 To be honest, who wants to be crushing ice at the end of a long day anyway?
 Flake ice is just as good and comes in irregular particle sizes that allow you to choose different textures for your drink.

 2. Big Ice

 Let’s be honest for a second.
 Don’t we all hate it when the ice in a drink doesn’t last and the drink becomes super diluted?
 It’s such a turn off.
 This is where big Herculean ice cubes come in to play.
 Their large surface area allows for a slow and controlled melting.
 If you want to host the perfect party, you need to make sure you’ve got the right kind of ice for your drinks.

-Drinks of choice: Rum and Coke, Margarita, Martini
+Drinks of choice: Rum and Coke, Margarita, Martina

 Drinks of choice: Punch